 It occurs in the cytoplasm following transcription and, like transcription, has three stages: initiation, elongation and termination.
-In this article we will look at the stages of translation and compare the process in prokaryotes and eukaryotes.
+In this article we will look at the components and stages of DNA translation.

 Components of Translation

-The genetic code is described as degenerate because a single amino acid may be coded for by more than one codon.
+It is important to know that a single amino acid may be coded for by more than one codon.
 There are also specific codons that signal the start and the end of translation.

 Aminoacyl-tRNA synthetases are enzymes that link amino acids to their corresponding tRNA molecules.
 The resulting complex is charged and is referred to as an aminoacyl-tRNA.